 If the total ARV of your prize(s) is $5,000 or more, then you’ll need to register and bond your sweepstakes in the state of New York if you want its residents to be able to participate.
 If your organization is not a 501(c), then registration and bonding are also required in Florida.
 The process of registering and acquiring a surety bond is simple but can take up to two weeks.
-Your campaign must be completely set up before acquiring the bond.
-No changes can be made to the campaign once the bond has been obtained.
+Your experience must be completely set up before acquiring the bond.
+No changes can be made to the experience once the bond has been obtained.

 MemberHub will provide you with all the information you need to navigate the registration and bonding process.
 If you prefer not to register and bond your sweepstakes, you may choose to exclude New York (and Florida) residents from your sweepstakes.
 The MemberHub team can add this exclusion to the official rules.

-If you register your sweepstakes in one of these states, you will need to provide the state with the winner’s information within six months of the end of the campaign.
+If you register your sweepstakes in one of these states, you will need to provide the state with the winner’s information within six months of the end of the experience.
 We will provide a link to the form and the address to send the form in your registration and bonding packet.

-To receive the funds you raise for your campaign, your organization will need to set up a Stripe Connect account via your MemberHub store.
+To receive the funds you raise for your experience, your organization will need to set up a Stripe Connect account via your MemberHub store.
 We’ve compiled the simple steps you can take to set up funding in this short article.

 Advertising and Promotion

-If you plan to promote your sweepstakes via social media, radio, television, or other channels, be sure to check with each media source to ensure that you comply with their guidelines for these campaigns.
+If you plan to promote your sweepstakes via social media, radio, television, or other channels, be sure to check with each media source to ensure that you comply with their guidelines for these experiences.
 For instance, you may be required to include specific language in your postings (such as “No purchase necessary”).

 To view examples of these disclosure requirements for different promotional methods, see the article Promoting your charity sweepstakes.